Mehulparekh144/go-snake/README.md

-# 🐍 Snake Game
+# Snake Game

-A classic Snake game written in Go with a terminal-based interface.
-Control the snake using WASD keys, eat apples to grow, and try to beat your best score!
+A simple Snake game written in Go.
+Use WASD to control the snake, eat apples to grow, and try to beat your best score.

 ## Features

-- 🎮 Classic Snake gameplay
-- 📊 Score tracking with best score persistence
+- Score tracking with best score saved to file
-- 🎯 Random apple generation
-- 🖥️ Terminal-based ASCII graphics
+- Terminal-based graphics
-- 💾 Automatic best score saving
-- 🚀 Cross-platform support (Linux, macOS, Windows)
+- Works on Linux, macOS, and Windows

 ## Installation